PlatyPwn/platypwn.github.io/README.md

-# platypwn.github.io
+# Platypwn

-Voted #1 greatest website in the entire universe.
+Platypwn has been voted #1 the best CTF team in the entire universe by themselves.
+They pride themselves on being extremely attractive and humble.